A Message from the Director

 Director, Diabetes Research Center, Department of Medicine

-I’d like to share with you some of the new developments in the Albert Einstein Diabetes Research Center.
+I would like to share with you some exciting new developments in the Albert Einstein College of Medicine Diabetes Research Center.